Yoyoy Villame: Career

 Villame wrote "Philippine Geography", which lists 77 major islands, provinces, cities, municipalities, and towns in the Philippines from north to south.
 He also established a love team with "Barok Labs Dabiana" and celebrated his fisherman father with "Piyesta ng Mga Isda".
 His song "Take It, Take It" ("Pasko ng Fiasco") took potshots at the Manila Film Festival scam in the 1990s.
 He made more than 25 albums and won several sales awards, among them a double platinum for his album Tirana My Dear and a platinum for McArthur and Dagohoy in 1991.
 He also won Best Novelty Award for "Piyesta ng mga Isda" at the 1993 Awit Awards.
 His long list of hits and his entertaining style of music earned him the title of 'King of Philippine Novelty Songs'.

 Villame began making film in the early 1970s with the help of Chiquito.
 His first on-screen appearance was in Isla Limasawa, where "Magellan" was used as theme song.
 In 2004, he played a Visayan troubadour in the critically acclaimed film, Babae sa Breakwater ("Woman of the Breakwater").
 In doing over 50 films, Villame is most noted for his role in the 1974 suspense thriller Biktima.
-His song "My Country, My Philippines" was played in the opening scene of the film Ang Pagdadalaga ni Maximo Oliveros, while his songs landed in the soundtrack for the film Pepot Artista.
+His song "My Country, My Philippines" was later played in the opening scene of the 2005 film Ang Pagdadalaga ni Maximo Oliveros, while his songs landed in the soundtrack for the film Pepot Artista.

-On July 21, 1989, Villame was one of the passengers of the BAC 1-11 airplane when it overran an airport runway and crashed into a busy highway in Las Piñas; none of the passengers perished, with Villame uninjured, but eight people who were on the highway died from the crash.
+On July 21, 1989, Villame was one of the passengers of the BAC 1-11 airplane when it overshot an airport runway and crashed into a busy highway in Las Piñas; none of the passengers perished, with Villame uninjured, but eight people on the highway died from the crash.